Retavase Half-Kit Side Effects

 Generic Name: reteplase

-Note: This document contains side effect information about reteplase.
-Some of the dosage forms listed on this page may not apply to the brand name Retavase Half-Kit.
+Note: This page contains side effects data for the generic drug reteplase.
+It is possible that some of the dosage forms included below may not apply to the brand name Retavase Half-Kit.

 For the Consumer

 Applies to reteplase: intravenous kit, intravenous powder for solution

 As well as its needed effects, reteplase (the active ingredient contained in Retavase Half-Kit) may cause unwanted side effects that require medical attention.